faskowit/multiAtlasTT/README.md

   * > Gordon, E. M., Laumann, T. O., Adeyemo, B., Huckins, J. F., Kelley, W. M., & Petersen, S. E. (2014).
 Generation and evaluation of a cortical area parcellation from resting-state correlations.
 Cerebral cortex, 26(1), 288-303.
 Chicago
   * gordon333dil is a version of the gordon atlas without gaps between the labels; was created by using the [dilateParcellation](https://github.com/faskowit/dilateParcellation) tool.
 It has two less regions than the gordon333, as it is missing '???' for the left and right sides
+  * **note**: due to a since fixed parallelization error, results using gordon333's .gca (the maTT2 workflow) will be missing region no. 333 (rh.R_Auditory_24.label).
+The cortical real estate originally occuplied by this region will be described by other node areas near this original region in the maTT2 outputs.
+Thus, using the maTT2 workflow with the MindBoggle trained .gca files will render a parcellation with 332 cortical nodes and 14 subcortical nodes.
 * [hcp-mmp](https://figshare.com/articles/HCP-MMP1_0_projected_on_fsaverage/3498446) & hcp-mmp-b (360 nodes + 14 subcort nodes)
   * > Glasser, M. F., Coalson, T. S., Robinson, E. C., Hacker, C. D., Harwell, J., Yacoub, E., ... & Smith, S. M. (2016).
 A multi-modal parcellation of human cerebral cortex.
 Nature, 536(7615), 171-178.
   * <sup>2</sup>